-In psychiatry, chronic stress has been shown to induce mitochondrial dysfunction, ultimately leading to the apoptosis or cell death.
+In psychiatry, chronic stress has been shown to induce mitochondrial dysfunction, ultimately leading to apoptosis or cell death.

-Treatment with NAC prolonged the survival of cells obtained from a patient with mitochondrial disease like in bipolar disorder.
+Treatment with NAC prolonged the survival of cells obtained from a patient with a mitochondrial disease like bipolar disorder.
 Thus, neuroprotective properties of NAC may be related to its neurogenesis-inducing ability, which is likely related to mitochondria-protective mechanisms.

 As far as it seems, NAC may be the first pharmacological intervention that increases mitochondrial resilience and prevents allostatic load in psychiatry (Kapczinski et al.) (11).

-Is NAC nootropic
+Is NAC nootropic?